luigi-colella/cocktail-menu/README.md

 # Credits

-I used https://www.thecocktaildb.com/ as API to retrieve data about drinks.
+The application uses https://www.thecocktaildb.com/ as API to retrieve data about drinks.